-- You are admitted to a hospital outside the United States. - You have another group health insurance policy that is the primary payor for the hospital stay. - Medicare Part A is the primary payor for the non-transplant related hospital stay.
+- You are admitted to a hospital outside the United States. - You have another group health insurance policy that is the primary payor for the hospital stay. - Medicare Part A is the primary payor.

-Note: If you exhaust your Medicare hospital benefits and do not want to use your Medicare lifetime reserve days, then we will become the primary payor and you do need precertification. - Your stay is less than 24 hours.
+Note: If you exhaust your Medicare hospital benefits and do not want to use your Medicare lifetime reserve days, then we will become the primary payor and you do need to precertify your hospital admission.

+• Your stay is less than 24 hours.

-• Outpatient imaging procedures
+Outpatient imaging procedures